Sukhmani252/Electric-Vehicle-Sales-Drop/README.md

 **1. Quantifying Sales Drop:**

 The cumulative sales volume over a 7-day rolling period indicates that the highest sales occurred in the first week of launch and followed a declining trend afterward.
-The highest drop was observed in the third week of launch, which was about 20%.
+The **highest drop** was observed in the **third week of launch**, which was about **20%**.

 The potential reasons for the drop can be further investigated by analyzing launch timing patterns, the effectiveness of email campaigns, market trends, and competitor activity.